Pesah : “An Only Kid,’ and ‘Who Knows One’

 2 eggs…whites only

-Add egg whites and add almonds and sugar. (do NOT beat egg whites prior to adding.
-This will flatten the cookies during baking) Mix until biscuit-dough consistency.
+Add egg whites to almonds and sugar.
+Mix until biscuit-dough consistency.
 Using a tablespoon or metal scoop, drop 1″ apart on cookie sheet lined with parchment paper.
 Bake for 10 minutes in a pre-heated 350 degree oven.

 Marichinos out of Oven Seph Shabbat Jan 2018